 Choose Your System

 Next, you’ll need to decide which type of payroll system to use.
 If you’re like most small-business owners, time is your most valuable asset — which is why many choose to automate their payroll process with an online service.
-For instance, Intuit Enhanced Payroll saves time and makes it easier to track important details such as employee hours, overtime, vacations, and deductions like health care premiums and retirement contributions.
+For instance, Intuit’s online payroll software saves time and makes it easier to track important details such as employee hours, overtime, vacations, and deductions like health care premiums and retirement contributions.
 In addition, it calculates the amount of the paycheck and tax withholdings, files the required tax forms, and pays your payroll taxes.
 Some business owners have their accountant run their payroll, but this can be costly.